 Brazil: The suspended governor of Tocantins, Mauro Carlesse, resigns.
 Acting Governor Wanderlei Barbosa Castro succeeds as governor.

-Chile: Gabriel Boric is sworn in as president with his cabinet (see January 21).
+Chile: Gabriel Boric is sworn in as president with his cabinet (including Antonia Urrejola as foreign minister; see January 21).

 India: The chief minister of Uttarakhand, Pushkar Singh Dhami, resigns.
 He is again sworn in as chief minister on March 23.